Do you want to learn how to speak Korean? If so, you’ve come to the right place!

 Some staff will like talking to you in Korean, so you can look for that staff person each time you visit.
 If they talk to you in English, just say 감사합니다 (gamsahamnida | thank you) and make a mental note for the next time.
 You can apply the same principles for talking in Korean if you are in Korea.
 Be mindful of how you set up your day, and you’ll be talking in Korean on a regular basis in no time at all!

 If you liked this, then you may want to check out our in-depth guide on how to study Korean in a fast and efficient way, so you get to start talking in Korean quickly.
 It contains everything we covered here but also has extra lessons on learning other parts of the language to help you become a polished Korean speaker.

 We also have a structured, step-by-step online Korean course that will teach you how to have a 3-minute conversation in the first 90 days.
-You can learn Korean from anywhere in the world using our fun and easy method.
+Through this Korean language course, you can learn Korean from anywhere in the world using our fun and easy method.

 How can we help you with learning to speak Korean?
 Let us know in the comments below!